yamedvedya/lm_analysis/readme.txt

 The server is better to use with the CameraViewer utility.

 Installation:
-To start server the 4 parameters has to be provided:

-"CameraDevice" - the tango address of image source
+To start server the "CameraDevice" attribute - the tango address of image source - has to be provided:

-The following settings are needed to work with CameraViewer, which update them automatically during start.
-In case you use server without CameraViewer better to set it to False (or 0) to avoid confusions.
+In case you use this server with CameraViewer, you need to add 3 more attributes:

 "Flip_H" - define whether the source picture has to be flipped horizontally.
 Could be True or False.
 "Flip_V" -  define whether the source picture has to be flipped vertically.
 Could be True or False.
 "Rotate_Angle" - define the rotation angle in 90 deg steps (!!).
 E.g. Rotate_Angle = 3 means 270 deg rotation
+The CameraViewer updates them automatically during start.

 Operation:

 The analysis is performed in the rectangle, defined by roi_x, roi_y, roi_w, roi_h attributes.
 In case if the roi_w, roi_h are 0 - the whole picture is analyzed.

 The following parameters are calculated: